- Home

 Bruschetta is one of the simplest and quickest snacks to knock up – yet few dishes evoke the flavours of the Mediterranean quite as well.
 Sweet, juicy tomatoes; pungent garlic; fresh, zingy basil; and fruity olive oil are a winning combination.

 But the beauty of bruschetta is that you don’t have to stick with the classic toppings to enjoy this Mediterranean-inspired snack.
-From gorgonzola, grape, and honey to balsamic, thyme, and mushroom, there’s a bruschetta for every mood and taste preference.
+From gorgonzola, grape, and honey to balsamic, thyme, and mushroom, there’s bruschetta for every mood and taste preference.

 11. Orange olive oil cake

-If you’re in the mood for a sweet treat, then a slice of this orange olive oil cake could be just what’s needed to inject some sunny vibes into your day.
+If you’re in the mood for a sweet treat, a slice of this orange olive oil cake could be just what’s needed to inject some sunny vibes into your day.
 Moist, citrusy, fragrant, and delicious…there are plenty of reasons to love this cake!

 The recipe uses olive oil rather than butter, which, along with the rosemary drizzle, gives it a dense, tender crumb.
 It’s worth choosing a rich, high-quality extra virgin oil, as this will add a gorgeous, slightly fruity flavour and enhance the notes of orange.
 The addition of rosemary and cardamom also gives the cake a lovely balance between sweet and savoury.